mesosphere/dcos-docs-site/1.11/administering-clusters/licenses/license-api/index.md

 All routes can also be reached by users with the `dcos:superuser` permission.

-To assign permissions to your account, see the [permissions reference](/1.11/security/perms-reference/).
+To assign permissions to your account, see the [permissions reference](/1.11/security/ent/perms-reference/).

 # API Reference

 The License API allows you to manage license operations on your DC/OS cluster.

-[api-explorer api='/1.11/api/license.yaml']
+[swagger api='/1.11/api/dcos-licensing-component-spec.yaml']